 6.56.1 Applicability of language

-Java is a well defined language, but has some areas of undefined behaviour.
+Java is a well-defined language, but has some areas of undefined behaviour.
 Areas of undefined behaviour are:

 The exact timing and scheduling of multiple threads.
 This is the primary area where undefined behaviour is experienced in Java.